sudarshan2401/tp/docs/UserGuide.md

 **Command Format:** `unmark /s STUDENT_INDEX /c CLASS_NAME`

 **Examples:**
-* `unmark /s 2 /c CS2103T` : Marks the second student in your class CS2103T as absent.
+* `unmark /s 2 /c CS2103T` : Marks the second student in your class "CS2103T" as absent.
-* `unmark /s 3 /c CS2102` : Marks the third student in your class CS2102 as absent.
+* `unmark /s 3 /c CS2102` : Marks the third student in your class "CS2102" as absent.

 **Sample Usage:**

-1. If you want to mark the second student in your class CS2103T, who is positioned at index 1 in your class list, as absent.
+1. If you want to mark the second student in your class "CS2103T", whereby the class is positioned at index 1 in your class list, as absent.
 2. Enter the following commands:
 ```
 view /c 1